atul573/flutter-portfolio/README.md

 ## Conclusion

 Congratulations!
-You've just created a basic business card app using Flutter.
-You've learned how to use various widgets to build the user interface and display contact information like a business card.
+You've just created a basic Portfolio app using Flutter.
+You've learned how to use various widgets to build the user interface and display contact information like a Portfolio.
 Feel free to enhance the app by adding more features and personalizing it to your liking.

 You can find the complete source code for this codelab on [GitHub](https://github.com/atul573/flutter-businessCard).